 Passenger Capacity: 24

-In an effort to conserve India’s forests, the interiors are bamboo-paneled, air-conditioned and roomy with en suite bathrooms.
+In an effort to conserve India’s forests, her 12 upper deck cabins are bamboo-paneled, air-conditioned and roomy with en suite bathrooms; these cabins also have large, sliding windows that offer panoramic views of the river.
 There is a spa and a saloon with a library.
 The dining room is on the main deck and a spacious sundeck at the very top.
-Fabrics on board have been handwoven by Bodo tribal villagers; the comfortable rattan chairs are locally sourced and made; and our gift shop stocks only arts and crafts made by local artisans.
+Cane furniture on board, objet d'arts and handlooms on the ship are all locally made by talented artisans from Assam.

 Onboard features